voder-ai/eslint-plugin-traceability/.voder/plan.md

 ## NOW
-Create a CONTRIBUTING.md file at the project root with contribution guidelines covering issue reporting, pull‐request process, commit‐message conventions, coding style, and instructions for running tests and quality checks.
+Update the **Quick Start** section in `README.md` to replace any `.eslintrc` examples with a complete `eslint.config.js` flat-config snippet showing how to load and configure the traceability plugin (using its recommended preset).

 ## NEXT
-- Update README.md to add a “Running Tests” section that shows how to execute `npm test`, view coverage reports, and enforce lint/format checks.
+- Revise **docs/eslint-9-setup-guide.md** to include the traceability plugin setup under flat config and ensure all code samples use `eslint.config.js`.
-- Add a “CLI Integration” section in README.md that explains how to use `cli-integration.js` (list available commands, flags, and example usage).
+- Add `@story` and `@req` JSDoc annotations to the `runEslint` helper (and any other top-level functions) in `cli-integration.js` to satisfy traceability documentation requirements.
-- Create a new docs/cli‐integration.md with detailed documentation of the CLI integration script’s options, commands, and integration into developer workflows.
+- Create **docs/config-presets.md** describing the “recommended” and “strict” plugin configs with usage examples.

 ## LATER
-- Document configuration presets by adding docs/config‐presets.md that explains the “recommended” and “strict” configs with usage examples.
+- Author an ADR in **docs/decisions** capturing the project’s documentation conventions and complexity standards.
-- Write an ADR in docs/decisions capturing the project’s documentation conventions and complexity standards.
+- Audit **docs/rules/** and insert placeholders or migration notes for Stories 005–010 (annotation format, file validation, auto-fix, maintenance tools, deep validation).
-- Review docs/rules/ and insert placeholders or migration notes for stories 005–010 (annotation format, file validation, auto-fix, maintenance tools, deep validation).
+- Expand user-facing docs with a guide to advanced configuration options (e.g., `storyDirectories`, `allowAbsolutePaths`).